Sting (musician): Personal life

 For much of his life, Sting's spare time interests and activities have revolved around mental and physical fitness.
 For many years, he ran five miles (8 km) a day and also performed aerobics.
 He participated in running races at Parliament Hill and charity runs (including the Race Against Time for Sport Aid in both 1986 and 1988).
 Around 1990, Danny Paradise introduced him to yoga and he began practising the Ashtanga Vinyasa Yoga series, though he now practises Tantra and Jivamukti Yoga as well.
 He wrote a foreword to Yoga Beyond Belief, written by Ganga White in 2007.
 In 2008, he was reported to practise Maharishi Mahesh Yogi's Transcendental Meditation technique.
-He also practices pilates regularly.
+He also practises pilates regularly.

-Sting's affinity with yoga contributed to a rumour about his sexual prowess, including a purported eight hours of sex with Styler.
-The story stems from an interview with Sting and Bob Geldof.
-A journalist asked "how do you perform in bed?" and Geldof remarked that he was a "three-minute man" but Sting could last for hours thanks to yoga.

 Also a keen chess player, Sting played chess grandmaster Garry Kasparov in an exhibition game in 2000, along with four bandmates: Dominic Miller, Jason Rebello, Chris Botti and Russ Irwin.
 Kasparov beat all five simultaneously within fifty minutes.

 In 1969, Sting read the Gormenghast trilogy by Mervyn Peake and later bought the film rights.
 He named pets, a racehorse, his publishing company and one of his daughters (Fuschia, in the books actually Fuchsia) after characters from the books.

 Sting supports his hometown Premier League football club Newcastle United and in 2009 backed a supporters' campaign against the plan of owner Mike Ashley to sell off naming rights of the club's home stadium St James' Park.
-He wrote a song in support of Newcastle, called "Black and White Army (Bringing The Pride Back Home)".
+He wrote a song in support of Newcastle, called "Black and White Army (Bringing the Pride Back Home)".

 In a 2011 interview in Time, Sting said that he was agnostic and that the certainties of religious faith were dangerous.

-In August 2013, Sting donated money to The Friends of Tynemouth Outdoor Pool to regenerate the 1920s lido at the southern end of Longsands Beach in Tynemouth, northeast England, a few miles from where he was born.
+In August 2014, Sting donated money to the Friends of Tynemouth Outdoor Pool to regenerate the 1920s lido at the southern end of Longsands Beach in Tynemouth, northeast England, a few miles from where he was born.

+Sting follows a macrobiotic diet, meaning that he avoids processed foods.